nayaCodeStudio/nayaCodeStudio/README.md

 - Black box testing mobile apps and web apps.

-- Create and develop automation testing for regression test mobile apps and web apps.
+- Create and develop automation testing for regression test web and mobile apps.

 - Create and develop negative and positive test case.